 Dress appropriately for the location you are visiting and be respectful.
 When visiting churches, dress modestly, i.e. cover shoulders and upper legs.
 This applies for both men and women.

-I am surprised that smoking is very common with all age groups in Italy.
+- I am surprised that smoking is very common with all age groups in Italy.
 About a quarter of the population are smokers.
-People smoke everywhere outdoors, even at restaurants and cafes.
+People smoke everywhere in the outdoors, even at restaurants and cafes.
 But smoking is banned inside public places.

 - The legal age for drinking alcohol is 16 in Italy.

 - Drinking wine with your meal is normal.

 - Lunch is the main meal of the day, hence why Italians take a long break to enjoy a big meal in the middle of the day.

 - Dinner is usually light, often consisting of soup, cold cuts, cheese, olives, etc.

 - Coffee drinking in Italy is a language of its own.
 Read my post on How to Speak Coffee Fluently in Italy.